unknown81311/Ifunny-scraper/README.md

 if you get a 404 ifunny thinks it is a dos attack and blocks you use a vpn to bypass.

+to use on gltich go to https://glitch.com click new project then import for github, copy this git repository and past it in the given box, once imorted and opens a new window click the button on the bottom left "tools" then terminal.
+Then you follow the instructions abuve skipping the git clone and cd ifunny-scraper, once it is done download tpy in refresh to view the media created.

 ---

 impruvments: